connexcs/docs/getting-started.md

 2. Profit Margin / Plan for customer prices.

 ## Video Guide
-To view a video guide of the basic setup please see here.

 **Note: Our control panel interface has been updated, however the video references our old site.
 Functionality is the same however it may look a little different**

 The videos on this page are to show a quick example of how to setup your account.
-For more details on please refer to our <a title="Getting Started Guide" href="i52-getting-started-guide" rel="nofollow"><strong>Getting Started Guide</strong></a></p>
 ### Adding a Customer &amp; Carrier
 <video controls="controls" width="320" height="240"><source src="https://www.connexcs.com/wiki_media/customer_carrier_setup.ogv" type="video/ogg; codecs=&quot;theora, vorbis&quot;" /><source src="https://www.connexcs.com/wiki_media/customer_carrier_setup.webm" type="video/webm" /><source src="https://www.connexcs.com/wiki_media/customer_carrier_setup.mp4" type="video/mp4" />Your browser does not support the HTML5 video.</video>
 ### Uploading a Provider Rate Card (and create Customer Rate Card)